sensu/sensu-go-workshop/lessons/operator/08/README.md

 > **NOTE:** Checks may be configured with multiple `handlers` and `output_metric_handlers`, enabling service health checking, alerting, _and_ metrics collection in a single check.

-### EXERCISE 3: Tagging and Handling Metrics Using Checks
+### EXERCISE 3: Tagging and Processing Metrics Using Checks

 #### Scenario

-You have some existing metrics providers which provide output in Nagios format, which you want to store in InfluxDB.
-You also want to capture some additional information about the entity and have the metrics, along with it's context be handled by the pipeline.
+You have some existing monitoring plugins which provide output in Nagios format, which you want to store in a data platform like Sumo Logic or InfluxDB.
+You also want to capture some additional metadata about the server or service along with the metrics, and have it processed as a single unit by the pipeline.

 #### Solution

-This can be accomplished by configuring the check to expect Nagios format via the `output_metric_format` option, and configuring a metrics-specific storage handler via `output_metric_handlers`.
+This can be accomplished by configuring the check to expect Nagios formatted metrics by using the `output_metric_format` option, and configuring a metrics-specific storage handler via `output_metric_handlers`.
 We can also add additional metadata to the event using `output_metric_tags`.

 #### Steps